Mare463/dwmblocks/README.md

 # Introduction
 This is my build of dwmblocks.
 It is a tool to modify the statis bar for dwm.
 It has modules for:
-1. CPU usage
-2. Memory Usage
+1. Memory Usage
-3. Internet bandwidth in and out
+2. Internet bandwidth
-4. Volume level
+3. Volume level
+4. Battery
-5. Battery
+5. Brightness
-6. Date
-7. Time
+6. Time

 # What is dwmblocks?
 As described by torrinfail: